-6.3 Attendance at Meetings/Evening Functions

-- A. All efforts will be made for staff meetings to be held to no more than 1 per month and lasting no more than 1 hour per meeting.
+- 6.3 Attendance at Meetings/Evening Functions - A. All efforts will be made for staff meetings to be held to no more than 1 per month and lasting no more than 1 hour per meeting.
 Staff meetings will be pre-scheduled when possible.
 A teacher needs to notify the building principal if he/she is unable to attend the staff meeting.
 It is the responsibility of the teacher to get the information from the staff meeting.
 Staff meetings may be cancelled by the Principal if there is no need to meet.
 Also, a memo may be used in place of a staff meeting.
-This memo will need to be read and acknowledged via e-mail. - B. Teachers shall be required to attend parent conferences (after school or in the evening if such are normally scheduled on a school-wide basis at that time) and a school-wide evening activity approved by the Principal and the building leadership team.
-Conflicts with personal schedules may be brought to the attention of the Building Principal who may excuse the teacher from the evening activity.
+This memo will need to be read and acknowledged via e-mail. - B. Teachers shall be required to attend parent conferences (after school or in the evening if such are normally scheduled on a school-wide basis at that time) and an additional hour of Meet-and-Greet connected to the second institute day of the school year.
+Additional optional evening activities may be approved by the Principal and the building leadership team, which will be paid at the rate of \$30 per hour. - 6.4 Moving

-6.4 Moving